module-federation/module-federation-examples/advanced-api/automatic-vendor-sharing/README.md

 # Bi-Directional Hosts Example

-This example demos bi-directional hosts each with their own remote `Button` components.
+This example demos automatic-vendor-sharing, each host/remote will share all vendors possible, with react listed as a singleton

 - `app1` exposes a red `<button>App 1 Button</button>` component.
 - `app2` exposes a blue `<button>App 2 Button</button>` component.